 Growing Costs: Mesothelioma costs add up quickly.
 Get a free case review to start getting the help you need.

-As your Sokolove Law legal team builds your case, they will factor the costs of care and any lost wages into the amount they request on your behalf.
+As your Sokolove Law legal team builds your case, they will factor the costs of care, lost wages, and any other related expenses into the amount they request on your behalf.